 If you come to Fujiyoshida without visiting Chureito Pagoda, then you will have missed the most famous view from Mount Fuji’s north side.
-I happened to visit the pagoda after the first snowfall on Mount Fuji this fall, and I was not disappointed by the view.
+I happened to visit the pagoda this spring, and I was not disappointed by the view.

 Make sure to arrive early in the morning or later in the afternoon to ensure you get the best picture of Mount Fuji, as the sun will be exactly where you don’t want it to be by midday.
 To get Fuji with a dusting of snow, plan to visit from November to May.
 Mount Fuji is virtually guaranteed to have snow from the peak of the autumn season through to the end of the cherry-blossom season.

 As you climb the staircase to the pagoda, you will want to turn to take some pictures of Mount Fuji.
 If you are in a wheelchair, there is a special parking area just below the pagoda.
-However, for the rest of us, we have to climb the formidable staircase.
+The staircase is quite formidable, so make sure you reasonably fit before you make the climb.

 Once you have taken your prize-winning photo, I recommend making the 30-minute climb to the next spot for viewing Mount Fuji (without the large crowds that gather behind the pagoda).